Abu Dhabi

 Qasr Al Watan Presidential Palace

-• Qasr Al Watan: This palace is the presidential palace of the UAE and a cultural landmark.
+Qasr Al Watan, the Presidential Palace of the UAE or Palace of the Nation, is a working palace and serves as a venue for official state events and important meetings hosted by the UAE.
+It houses many of the formal offices of the government.
+This cultural landmark architecture is a blend of traditional Islamic design and modern.
+The palace allows visitors to gain a deeper understanding of the country’s heritage, knowledge, and international relations.
+There is a huge banquet hall to entertain dignitaries.
 Opulent interiors, meeting rooms and banquet halls for dignitaries, descriptions and artifacts that showcase the achievements of this region over time, like astronomy and geometry, a section talking of travels and the Arabian nights, a library and so on.

 • Yas Island: A popular entertainment destination, and is home to Ferrari World Abu Dhabi, a amusement park, Yas Waterworld, a water park with exciting slides and rides, and Yas Marina Circuit, where you can experience the thrill of driving on a Formula 1 track.
 Yas Marina has upscale restaurants, bars, and lounges.